29 Mar 2018 | 5 min Read

 If your anaemia is because of folate or vitamin B12, you are required to add foods rich in folate as well as vitamin B12, which includes green leafy vegetables, citrus fruits, strawberries, kiwis and dairy products.
 If this is not sufficient for combatting anaemia in pregnancy, then you may require folic acid and vitamin B12 supplementation.

-Talk to your doctor if you have bene experiencing any of the above mentioned symptoms and understand how to reverse them.
+Talk to your doctor if you have been experiencing any of the above mentioned symptoms and understand how to reverse them.